For physical network connections please refer to WebApp - Connecting to a Network and Opening WebApp for the First Time

 Use DHCP

 DHCP stands for Dynamic Host Configuration Protocol.
 Using this means that when you connect Zone to a network, it will automatically configure the IP Address, Network Mask and Default Gateway.
-If you are intending to use Zone on a network using a static IP address, where the addresses are designated manually, uncheck this box.

 Network Mask

 A subnet mask is a number that defines a range of IP addresses available within a network.
 A single subnet mask limits the number of valid IPs for a specific network.
 Systems within the same subnet can communicate directly with each other, while systems on different subnets must communicate through a router.
-If your Zone is connected to a computer of other device, they will both have identical Network Masks, but different IP addresses.
+If your Zone is connected to a computer or other device, they will both have identical Network Masks, but different IP addresses.

 Default Gateway